Bolt Type | Shear Lbs | Pull Out Lbs |

 corrosion, so don't seal the hole.

-Does anybody out there have any field data to support one practice or the
+Does anybody out there have any field data to support one practice

 other?